SIGSEV/minus/README.md

 npm run build
 ```

-Launch the app in prod mode (universal rendering):
+Launch the app in prod mode (with universal rendering):

 ```
 npm run prod